What Assets to Include in Business Sale?

 - In an asset purchase deal, the buyer forms their own corporate entity (such as a corporation or a Limited Liability Company) and purchases the assets (both tangible and intangible) of the corporate entity which is selling the business.

-- The seller’s corporate entity is usually abolished after the closing, and is of course not purchased by the buyer or included in the sale.
+- The seller’s corporate entity is usually abolished after the closing, and is not purchased by the buyer or included in the sale.

 - The usual buyer will not want anything to do with the seller’s corporate entity because of the possible legal, tax, or business liability and as such it is not included in the deal.

-- In a stock purchase deal the buyer individually purchases the shares or units of the seller’s corporate entity.
+- In a stock purchase deal the buyer does purchase the seller’s corporate entity.

-- It should be noted that the name of the business (which can be a fictitious name) is typically included in a business sale as part of the intangible assets that is owned by the seller’s corporate entity.
+- The ‘doing business as’ name of the business (which can be a fictitious name) is typically included in a business sale as part of the intangible assets that is owned by the seller’s corporate entity.

 Generally speaking, all of the physical assets and intangible assets are included in the sale, subject to any exceptions as outlined in the governing purchase contract.
-Typically the cash and accounts receivables of the business (part of the working capital of the business) is excepted from being included.
+Typically the cash and accounts receivable (money owed to the business for services previously rendered) of the business – part of the working capital of the business- is excepted from being included.
 Simply put, the buyer is simply expected to incur their own working capital needs and the seller expects to keep what he or she rightfully earned from the business.

-Parties May Need to Negotiate Disposition of the Cash/Accounts Receivables
+Parties May Need to Negotiate Disposition of the Cash/Account Receivables

-In some instances, the buyer may request or even insist that the cash or accounts receivables remain with the business after the closing.
+In some instances, the buyer may request or even insist that the cash or account receivables remain with the business after the closing.
 Indeed, in stock purchase deals, such assets legally remain with the seller’s corporate entity (which thus becomes the property of the buyer) after the sale.
 The parties may thus need to negotiate the disposition of the cash and accounts receivables in the sales contract.
-This is often the case in the sale of healthcare businesses, for example the high working capital needs of the business often means that the buyer will insist that the accounts receivables stay with the buyer after the closing.
+This is often the case in the sale of healthcare companies, where there is often a high amount of account receivables.

-- A company’s inventory (or saleable items to customers) may consist of a substantial amount of the value of a business, especially with retail businesses.
+- A company’s inventory (raw materials or goods available for sale) often is a major component of the value of a business, especially with retail-related businesses.

 - In such instances, the inventory is usually not included in the asking price of the business.